King-Mob/chathackers-wrapper/README.md

 # ChatHackers Modules Wrapper

 This matrix client acts as a wrapper for other chat hackers modules.
+Send ⚙️ to wake up.

 ## Getting started